 destructive than committing adultery and murder, though God sees them as

-equal.
-The more we sin, the more it erodes our faith, wearing away to the
+equally sinful.
+The more we sin, the more it erodes our faith, and if we are

 Christian has gone through waterless places where sin has prevailed.